 Concluding thoughts: People with Restorative are often the ones who mend the cracks and fix the issues before a process or a project breaks down.
 They are the ones who take care of all the issues that can hinder a project from reaching success.
-You can count on them to fix the different problems faced and not to let the little mistakes slip.
+You can count on them to fix the different problems that crop up and not to let the little mistakes derail the project.

 Written by Victor Seet

 Activator • Communication • Strategic • Self-Assurance • Command